 The Inn at Virginia Tech and Skelton Conference Center

 Spell out "and."

 Use this spelling when referring to the department on campus and its productions.

 The university motto is Ut Prosim, but we add the English translation to it in first reference.
 When adding the translation, it should be styled Ut Prosim (That I May Serve), with Ut Prosim italicized.
 In the phrase “the Ut Prosim difference,” the word “difference” should be lower case.

 We are returning to AP style, which doesn’t use a hyphen in words with the suffix “wide.”

 Virginia Tech Carilion School of Medicine

 Use the full name on first reference.
 “VTC School of Medicine” or “school of medicine” are acceptable on second reference.
+VTCSOM is allowed in more casual situations or where space is limited.
 See “Roanoke campus terminology” entry for more detail.